emerywebster/emerywebster.github.io/pages/about.md

 ### Professional stuff

-In 2017, I joined [TrueCoach](http://truecoach.co) (then Fitbot) as the first product designer.
+I'm currently designing financial tools for platform developers at [Moov](http://moov.io).
+Before Moov, I joined [TrueCoach](http://truecoach.co) (then Fitbot) as the first product designer.
 We grew like crazy and were acquired in March, 2020.

 Before TrueCoach I helped build web and native mobile apps at [ReadyTalk](http://readytalk.com) and consulted with a number of companies in the Denver/Boulder area.